whitewoodcity/xbrowser/documentation.md

 ## <a name="script"></a>Script

 Text in script element is an interpreted(rather than compiled) piece of programming language that supports scripts: programs written for XBrowser run-time environment that automate the execution of tasks.
 It is used to make pages interactive and provide online programs, including animations and video games.
-XBrowser currently three scripting languages: [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), [Ruby](http://jruby.org/) and [Groovy](http://groovy-lang.org/).
+XBrowser currently four scripting languages: [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), [Ruby](http://jruby.org/), [Groovy](http://groovy-lang.org/) and [Latte](http://latte-lang.org/).
 The script lanugae type could be specified in the type attribute.

 ```xml
 <xmlv>